dspace-group/dscom/README.md

 [![Example Tests](https://github.com/dspace-group/dscom/actions/workflows/example-test.yaml/badge.svg)](https://github.com/dspace-group/dscom/actions/workflows/example-test.yaml)
 [![Code Style Check](https://github.com/dspace-group/dscom/actions/workflows/code-style.yaml/badge.svg)](https://github.com/dspace-group/dscom/actions/workflows/code-style.yaml)

-The command line client `dscom` is a replacement for `tlbexp.exe` and creates and registers TLBs from .NET assemblies.
+The command line client `dscom` is a replacement for `tlbexp.exe` and `RegAsm.exe`.
+Among other things, you can create or register TLBs from .NET assemblies.

 The `dSPACE.Runtime.InteropServices` library contains various classes and methods for COM.
 It can be used in `net5+` or in `net48` projects.
 With the library you can register assemblies and classes for COM and programmatically generate TLBs at runtime.

 The `dSPACE.Runtime.InteropServices.BuildTasks` library provides build tasks which can be used to automatically generate TLBs at compile time.

 - [dSPACE COM tools](#dspace-com-tools)